expo/expo/packages/babel-plugin-universal-platforms/README.md

 # Examples

-The following examples show what the output of a lexical block looks like after it's been transpiled with `expo build:web` (`babel-plugin-universal-platforms` & Webpack's Terser).
+The following examples show what the output of a lexical block looks like after it's been optimized with `expo build:web` (`babel-plugin-universal-platforms` & Webpack's Terser).

 ## If Statements

-### Input
+### Example Input

 ```js
 import { Platform } from '@unimodules/core';